 Only bring what is essential for your exam.

-Cloakroom for coats and bags
+Cloakroom for coats, bags and personal items

 Allow plenty of time before your exam to get to the cloakroom and check your items in.

 Your Goldsmiths ID Card must be taken to each exam and be displayed on the desk for invigilators to check your identity.

 If you have clothing that obscures your face, you must report to the Assessments Team in the Student Centre 15 minutes before the exam.
 A female member of staff will check you against your ID in private.

 Any student without a Goldsmiths ID Card will be sent to the Assessments Team in the Student Centre so that their identity can be verified.

 You are encouraged to remain in the exam room throughout the entire exam to ensure you use all the available writing time for your paper.